Amlodipine (as besilate) and atorvastatin (as calcium trihydrate) tablets

 - some medicines used to treat some fungal infections, such as ketoconazole or itraconazole

-- efavirenz and protease inhibitors for the treatment of HIV infection
+- protease inhibitors for the treatment of HIV infections and/or Hepatitis C, such as efavirenz, fosamprenavir, ritonavir and boceprevir

 - diltiazem, a medicine used to treat angina